DrA1ex/tg-meme-stealer/README.md

 `tg-memes` logs in as a regular Telegram user with [mtcute](https://mtcute.dev), scans posts from a source chat, stores post stats in SQLite, and publishes ranked selections to a target channel through a Telegram bot powered by Telegraf.

-It supports text posts, photos, videos, albums, configurable parsing rules, QR login, scheduled publishing, and an admin-only setup mode for tuning filters before the first real sync.
+It supports text posts, photos, videos, albums, configurable parsing rules, QR login, scheduled publishing, and an admin-only setup mode for tuning content parsing and publishing before the first real sync.

 ## Features